 A Smoother Recovery Experience

 Ultimately, various medications offer valuable benefits to the substance abuse recovery process.
-Alcohol abuse, opioid abuse, and methamphetamine addiction are just a few examples of addictive behaviors that can cause long-term medical complications, and MAT can help stabilize, treat, and manage these issues on a case-by-case basis.
+Alcohol abuse, opioid abuse, and methamphetamine addiction are just a few examples of addictive behaviors that can cause long-term medical complications.
+MAT can help stabilize, treat, and manage these issues on a case-by-case basis.

 Imagine trying to successfully complete the rehab process while suffering from the symptoms of depression, an infectious disease, or severe vitamin deficiency without proper treatment.
-A person in this situation cannot fully focus on the recovery process, and the psychological markers and medical issues resulting from substance abuse can interfere with reintegration back into “normal” life.
+A person in one of those situations cannot fully focus on the recovery process, and the psychological markers and medical issues resulting from substance abuse can interfere with reintegration back into “normal” life.

 Long-Term Benefits Of MAT